Updated: May 18, 2026

 Are there vegetarian ramen options in North York?

 Yes.
-Ramen Isshin at 5193 Yonge St is known for strong vegetarian ramen options.
+Ramen Isshin at 5193 Yonge St is known for its dedicated vegetarian ramen — one of the most reliable meat-free bowls on the Yonge corridor.
 Kinton Ramen at 5165 Yonge St offers a Veg Shoyu Ramen.
-Sansotei Ramen also has a popular Tomato Ramen that appeals to those seeking lighter flavours.